Robo-X-team/Fire-fighter/docs/documentation.md

+🔥 Firefighter Robot
-Firefighter Robot — Technical Documentation
+Technical Project Documentation

-Team: Robo-X Team
+Team	Robo-X Team
-Program: EAII Summer Camp
+Program	EAII Summer Camp
-Year: 2026
+Year	2026
-Team Members: 11
+Team Size	11 members
+Project Type	Educational Robotics
+Controller	Arduino Uno
+📖 Table of Contents
 1. Project Overview
+2. Objectives
+3. System Architecture
+4. Hardware
+5. Software
+6. Development Stages
+7. Final System
+8. Testing
+9. Challenges
+10. Team & Contributions
+11. Skills Developed
+12. Limitations
+13. Future Improvements
+14. Resources
+15. License
+16. Conclusion
+1. Project Overview

-The Firefighter Robot is a robotics project developed by the Robo-X Team at EAII Summer Camp 2026.
+The Firefighter Robot is a multi-stage robotic system developed by the Robo-X Team during EAII Summer Camp 2026.

-The goal of the project was to design and build a robot that could detect a simulated fire, move toward it, and activate a water-based extinguishing system.
+The project was designed to demonstrate how robotics can be used to detect and respond to a simulated fire.

-The robot was developed through five stages.
-Each stage introduced a new feature and allowed the team to test the system before moving to the next stage.

-Development progression
+The robot combines:

+🚗 Mobile movement
+🔥 Flame detection
+💨 Smoke detection
+🧭 Obstacle detection
+💧 Water-based extinguishing
+🤖 Autonomous control

+Rather than developing the complete robot at once, we built it through five progressive stages.

+Stage 1
-Stage 1 → Basic Movement
+Basic Movement
       ↓
+Stage 2
-Stage 2 → Fire Detection
+Fire Detection
       ↓
-Stage 3 → Water Extinguishing
+Stage 3
+Fire Extinguishing
       ↓
+Stage 4
-Stage 4 → Smoke Detection
+Smoke Detection
       ↓
+Stage 5
-Stage 5 → Autonomous Navigation
+Autonomous Navigation

+This approach allowed us to build, test, debug, and improve each subsystem before moving to the next stage.

 2. Objectives

-The main objectives of the project were:
+The project had several main objectives:

-Build a functional mobile robot.
+Build a functional four-wheel robotic platform.
-Control four DC motors.
+Control DC motors using an Arduino.
 Detect a simulated flame.
 Determine the approximate direction of the flame.
-Navigate toward the fire.
+Navigate toward the detected fire.
 Detect smoke/gas using an MQ-2 sensor.
 Detect obstacles using an ultrasonic sensor.
 Activate a water pump to extinguish the simulated fire.
-Integrate multiple sensors and actuators into one system.
+Integrate multiple sensors and actuators.
+Gain practical experience in robotics and engineering.
-Develop practical robotics, programming, electronics, and teamwork skills.
+Develop teamwork and problem-solving skills.
 3. System Architecture

-The Arduino Uno acts as the main controller.
+The Arduino Uno acts as the central controller.

-It receives information from the sensors and sends commands to the motors and other actuators.
+It receives input from the sensors, processes the information using programmed logic, and controls the robot's motors and extinguishing system.

-                    ┌───────────────────┐
+                         ┌──────────────────┐
-                    │    Arduino Uno    │
+                         │    ARDUINO UNO   │
                          │  Main Controller │
-                    └─────────┬─────────┘
+                         └────────┬─────────┘
                                   │
-          ┌───────────────────┼───────────────────┐
+            ┌─────────────────────┼─────────────────────┐
             │                     │                     │
             ▼                     ▼                     ▼
+     ┌─────────────┐       ┌─────────────┐       ┌─────────────┐
-   Flame Sensors         MQ-2 Sensor        HC-SR04 Sensor
+     │    Flame    │       │    MQ-2     │       │   HC-SR04   │
-   Fire Detection       Smoke Detection     Obstacle Detection
+     │   Sensors   │       │    Smoke    │       │  Ultrasonic │
+     └─────────────┘       └─────────────┘       └─────────────┘
             │                     │                     │
-          └───────────────────┼───────────────────┘
+            └─────────────────────┼─────────────────────┘
                                   │
                                   ▼
-                    ┌───────────────────┐
+                         ┌──────────────────┐
-                    │   Control Logic   │
+                         │   CONTROL LOGIC  │
-                    └─────────┬─────────┘
+                         └────────┬─────────┘
                                   │
-                  ┌───────────┴───────────┐
+                    ┌─────────────┴─────────────┐
                     │                           │
                     ▼                           ▼
              ┌─────────────┐             ┌─────────────┐
-           │ L298N Motor │       │ Extinguishing│
+             │     L298N   │             │ Extinguishing│
-           │ Driver      │       │ System       │
+             │ Motor Driver│             │    System    │
              └──────┬──────┘             └──────┬──────┘
                     │                           │
                     ▼                           ▼
                4 DC Motors                 Pump + Servo

-4. Hardware Components
+4. Hardware
+4.1 Component Overview
+Component	Purpose
+Arduino Uno	Main controller
+L298N	Motor control
+4 × DC Motors	Robot movement
+Flame Sensors	Fire detection
+MQ-2 Sensor	Smoke/gas detection
+HC-SR04	Obstacle detection
+Servo Motor	Extinguishing mechanism positioning
+Water Pump	Moves water to the nozzle
+Water Tank	Stores water
+LED	Status indication
+Battery	Power source
+Breadboard	Circuit connections
+Jumper Wires	Electrical connections
-4.1 Arduino Uno
+4.2 Arduino Uno

-The Arduino Uno is the main microcontroller.
+The Arduino Uno is responsible for coordinating the robot.

-It processes sensor readings and controls the robot's movement and other components.
+Its main tasks include:

+Reading sensor values
+Processing sensor information
+Controlling motor movement
+Controlling the servo
+Activating the water pump
+Executing the programmed control logic
-4.2 L298N Motor Driver
+4.3 L298N Motor Driver

-The L298N provides motor control between the Arduino and the four DC motors.
+The L298N provides the connection between the Arduino and the DC motors.

-It allows the robot to control motor direction and movement.
+It allows the robot to control the direction and movement of the motors.

-4.3 DC Motors

-Four DC motors provide movement for the robot.

-The motors allow the robot to move:

-Forward
-Backward
-Left
-Right
-Stop
+The Arduino provides the control signals while the motor driver handles the motor control.

 4.4 Flame Sensors

-Flame sensors detect the presence and approximate direction of a simulated flame.
+Flame sensors are used to detect a simulated fire.

-Multiple sensors allow the robot to compare readings from different directions.
+Multiple sensors allow the robot to compare readings from different directions and determine where the flame is located.

-4.5 MQ-2 Sensor
+4.5 MQ-2 Smoke Sensor

-The MQ-2 smoke/gas sensor was introduced during Stage 4.
+The MQ-2 sensor was introduced during Stage 4.

-It provides additional environmental information that can be used alongside the flame sensors.
+It provides smoke/gas detection and gives the robot additional environmental information.

 4.6 HC-SR04 Ultrasonic Sensor

 The HC-SR04 is used for obstacle detection.

-It measures the distance between the robot and nearby objects.
+It measures the distance between the robot and nearby objects, allowing the robot to react when an obstacle is detected.

-4.7 Servo Motor

-The servo is part of the water-extinguishing mechanism and is used to control the position of the mechanism/nozzle.
+4.7 Water Extinguishing System

+The extinguishing system consists of:

+Water tank
-4.8 Water Pump
+Water pump
+Servo motor
+Tubing
+Nozzle

-The water pump moves water from the tank through the tubing and nozzle.
+The pump moves water from the tank through the tubing while the servo controls the position of the mechanism.

-It is activated when the robot performs the extinguishing sequence.

 5. Software

 The robot was programmed using Arduino/C++.

-The software was developed incrementally rather than creating the complete program at once.
+The software was developed progressively, with a separate program for each stage.

-Each stage has its own .ino file:

 code/
 ├── stage1.ino